Beginner’s Guide to Buying an Acoustic Guitar

 To narrow down your options, you can also try out our new interactive gear guide FindYour.Fender.com, which matches you with the perfect model by learning about your sound & style.
 After viewing your results, you can reference your findings with the pointers in this article.
 You’ll be well on your way to finding the right acoustic guitar for you.

-With that in mind, here are just a few of our favorites:
+With that in mind, here are a few tips for selecting your first beginner acoustic guitar:

 Tim Armstrong (Rancid): The Acoustic Side of Punk